Optimal Experimental Design for Reliable Learning of History-Dependent Constitutive Laws: Introduction

 \paragraph{Details of \labelcref{CIV}} We provide numerical case studies on uniaxial testing of linear and nonlinear viscoelastic solids.
 The experiment yields reaction force measurements and image snapshots of the deformed specimen as data for parameter identification.
 The following experimental designs are considered simultaneously: \begin{enumerate}[label=(\roman*)] \item \textit{Specimen Geometry.} We consider a thin, flat specimen with a centered elliptical hole.
 The hole's aspect ratio and orientation are design variables. \item \textit{Loading Path.} The axial loading path is prescribed by the strain values at discrete time points with interpolation.
 These strain values are design variables. \end{enumerate} We note that these design variables are chosen to demonstrate the applicability of our framework to advanced material testing using image or full-field observations.
 Our design optimization formulation is general and not limited to these specific settings. $\diamond$

 \paragraph{Full-Field Observations} Digital image correlation (DIC) \cite{chu1985application,hild2006dic, sutton2009image} infers displacement fields by correlating images of a speckled surface before and after deformation.
 It has also been extended to obtain out-of-plane \cite{luo1993accurate, pan2009dic} and 3D displacement fields \cite{bay1999dvc, buljac2018dvc, yang2020augumented}.
 Full-field observations have high information capacity for parameter identification.
-For example, one can probe many different deformation histories in a single test using specimens with complex geometries \cite{bertin2016optimization, chamoin2020coupling}.
-In our numerical case studies, we incorporate the specimen geometry into the experimental design to exploit this feature. $\diamond$
+For example, one can probe many different deformation histories in a single test using specimens with complex geometries \cite{bertin2016optimization}.
+This information capacity can be further leveraged through topology optimization of specimen geometry \cite{chamoin2020coupling, goncalves2023design, ghouli2025topology}.
+In our numerical case studies, we also incorporate specimen geometry into the experimental design. $\diamond$

 \paragraph{Parameter Identification from Full-Field Observations} Numerical methods such as the finite element model updating (FEMU) method \cite{kenneth1971finite, chen2025finite} and the virtual fields (VFM) method \cite{grediac2006vfm, Pierron2012vfm} can exploit full-field observations for parameter identification; see \cite{avril2008overview} for a review.
 Other approaches that treat parameter identification as PDE-constrained inverse problems \cite{akerson2025learning, oberai2003solution} are most relevant to this work.
 These inverse-problem formulations employ weighted least-squares data misfits, which are equivalent to MAP estimation problems under a Bayesian formulation with additive Gaussian noise \cite{stuart2010inverse, ghattas2021learning}. $\diamond$